NewNoetic/catchup-web/README.md

 # Ketchup website
-The website for the Catchup app
+The website for the Ketchup app

 ## Manual build and deploy
 - `npm install`